 Summer Camp FAQ's

 Registrations are accepted online and through the mail.
 A $100 deposit is required for each initial registration.
-When the registration and deposit are received, you will be sent an e-mail (or mailing if no e-mail address is provided) with all of the information and paperwork that is needed prior to your camper arriving at camp.
+When the registration and deposit are received, you will be sent an e-mail confirmation with a link to all of the information and forms that are needed prior to your camper arriving at camp.
+All of the forms are filled out in your online account.

 Financial Assistance is available for campers who cannot afford to pay the entire camp fee.
 Please contact a Lutheran Pastor or Lutherlyn for an application.
 We are committed to offering a Christ-centered community that nurtures our camper’s growth in their faith.
 Lutherlyn promises never to turn a child away from the opportunity to grow stronger in their faith because of financial circumstances.